Easy Ways to Upgrade Your RV

-Below are 10 easy ways to upgrade a straight off-the-lot RV and make it your own.
+Below are some easy RV Upgrades for a straight off-the-lot RV and make it your own.

 Not only does it look nice, but it’s efficient as well.
 LED lighting can save you battery power by using less amps than incandescent or fluorescent lights.
 Interior and exterior lights are candidates for LED replacements.
-LED lighting is also useful in storage compartments for finding needing items when it gets dark.
-Or use it in your pantries to find food items more easily.
+LED lighting is also useful in storage compartments for finding items when it gets dark, or use it in your pantries to find food items more easily.
 LED lighting gives your outdoor space a neat look, with color and brightness options for most any rig.

-Just because you’re camping doesn’t mean you need to leave behind the niceties of home.
-Boost your RVs antenna reception with a digital TV signal booster.
-Companies like Winegard provide this product that installs in minutes and can be connected to an existing crank up antenna.
+Just because you’re camping does not mean you need to leave behind the niceties of home.
+Boost your RV’s antenna reception with a digital TV signal booster.
+Companies like Winegard provide this product that installs in minutes and can be connected to an existing crank-up antenna.

-Take your sound and entertainment to the next level with an all in one entertainment system.
+Take your sound and entertainment to the next level with an all-in-one entertainment system.
 Control all systems from one place or an app on your phone.
-Furrion (take the time to day dream about their kitchen upgrades, too) and others offer total entertainment systems for RVs.
-Some systems are even vibration and climate smart, accounting for vibrations on the road and ranging temperatures.
+Furrion and others offer total entertainment systems for RVs.
+Some systems are even vibration- and climate-smart, accounting for vibrations on the road and ranging temperatures.

 Protect your investment with wireless backup cameras and surveillance systems for your RV.
 Options available include the ability to monitor the entire perimeter of your RV and report directly to your phone.
 You can go basic with a simple backup camera, which makes navigating tight spots in your RV easier.
 Check out JENSEN for a wide range of products.